mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ### Version 2.3-SNAPSHOT
 - Don't know yet!

+### Version 2.2.1
+- Fixed bug in which notifications no longer were sent when pull request is merged

 ### Version 2.2
 - Added button to Pull Request page to trigger a build.
 Note that Jenkins will still only build if there is an actual change to build.